choria-io/website/docs/content/playbooks/tips/index.md

 Generally the Playbooks behave as you would expect any modern Puppet function or data type.

-You place the Playbook `mymod::mybook` in `modules/mymod/plans/mybook.pp` and in there you need `plan mymod::mybook`.
-Naming of Playbooks are subject to the same naming rules as Puppet, for example you cannot have a `-` in the Playbook name.
+You place the Playbook *mymod::mybook* in *modules/mymod/plans/mybook.pp* and in there you need *plan mymod::mybook*.
+Naming of Playbooks are subject to the same naming rules as Puppet, for example you cannot have a *-* in the Playbook name.

-When running in this mode Puppet has a number of changes in behaviour for example strict variable checks are enabled by default and templates are disabled.
-I cannot find a list of these behaviour changes but it's something to be aware of.
+When running in this mode Puppet has a number of changes in behavior for example strict variable checks are enabled by default and templates are disabled.
+I cannot find a list of these behavior changes but it's something to be aware of.

 ## Interacting With Task Results

-When a task is run it returns an instance of `Choria::TaskResults` which contains one of more `Choria::TaskResult` for every node that was affected by the task.
+When a task is run it returns an instance of *Choria::TaskResults* which contains one of more *Choria::TaskResult* for every node that was affected by the task.

-Each `Choria::TaskResult` has the following properties you can use:
+Each *Choria::TaskResult* has the following properties you can use:

 |Property / Method|Type|Description|
 |-----------------|----|-------|